Cathella/tic_tac_toe/README.md

 # TicTacToe Implementation in Ruby

 ## About the Project
-This project is a commandline implementation of the famous TicTacToe game in Ruby
+This project is a commandline implementation of the famous TicTacToe game in Ruby.

+> The project's requirements can be found here: [OOP (Object Oriented Programming)](https://microverse.pathwright.com/library/fast-track-curriculum/69047/path/step/59565018/)

 ### Project Structure
 - It has two folders bin and lib